Johnson Creek Fireman's Picnic--Saturday, August 1, 2015

 Lt.
 Governor Kleefisch addresses Johnson Creek Chamber of Commerce

 The Johnson Creek Chamber of Commerce members welcomed Lt.
-Governor Kleefisch to a member breakfast at Midpoint Eatery & Sports Pub last Thursday morning.
+Governor Kleefisch to a member breakfast at Midpoint Eatery & Sports Pub on April 30th.

 The Lt.
 Governor Kleefisch spoke to the group about the progress Wisconsin and the U.S. have made in recovering from the recession.
 Kleefisch spoke about the reforms being introduced in the state of Wisconsin that will continue to provide tax relief and increase workforce opportunities for Wisconsin workers.